How to Write the University of North Carolina at Chapel Hill Essay 2016-2017

 What will be the best breakthrough — whether scientific, social, economic, or other — between now and 2025?
 (200-250 words)

 In this question, phrasing is key.
-Note that UNC isn’t asking what you hope will be the best breakthrough, but rather what, inevitably, will.
+Note that the University of North Carolina at Chapel Hill isn’t asking what you hope will be the best breakthrough, but rather what, inevitably, will happen.
 This question requires a certain level of expertise to answer, in that you have to know the current state in a scientific, social, economic, or other field in order to predict what it will look like in about a decade.

-For more helpful tips on applying to UNC Chapel Hill, feel free to check out:
+For more helpful tips on applying to UNC Chapel Hill, feel free to check out these CollegeVine Blog posts: